In Short

 **How we calculate it:** Yoga = (Sun's ecliptic longitude + Moon's ecliptic longitude) ÷ 13°20'.
 The result (0–26) gives one of 27 Nithya Yogas.
 Unlike Tithi (which measures the *difference* between Sun and Moon), Yoga measures their *sum* — how the solar energy and lunar emotion combine that day.
 Think of Tithi as the day's mood; Yoga as its background music.

-**Auspicious Yogas** to act on: Siddhi (success guaranteed), Shiva (spiritual depth), Harshana (happiness and joy), Shubha (general goodness), Sadhya (achievable goals). **Inauspicious Yogas** to avoid for new starts: Vyatipata (sudden reversal — highest caution), Vaidhriti (separation, conflict, things fall apart), Vajra (lightning — destructive force), Ganda (danger, obstacles), Atiganda (extreme danger).
+**Auspicious Yogas** to act on: Siddhi (support for accomplishment), Shiva (spiritual depth), Harshana (happiness and joy), Shubha (general goodness), Sadhya (achievable goals). **Inauspicious Yogas** to avoid for new starts: Vyatipata (sudden reversal - highest caution), Vaidhriti (separation, conflict, things fall apart), Vajra (lightning - destructive force), Ganda (danger, obstacles), Atiganda (extreme danger).
 Our tool highlights these so you can plan accordingly.

 "Karana is the hand that does the work.
 It determines whether the day's effort yields results or is withheld."